-Hey all you cool cats and kittens… if you haven’t watched the number one streaming docuseries on Netflix by now, you’ve definitely seen the Joe Exotic and Carol Baskin memes and TikToks.
-Tiger King has taken over the internet and although the show is extremely entertaining, it reveals a very dark side to big cats in captivity, across the USA.
+Hey all you cool cats and kittens… if you haven’t watched the number one streaming docuseries on Netflix by now, you’ve definitely seen the Joe Exotic and Carol Baskin memes and TikToks – it’s taken over the internet and although the show is extremely entertaining, it reveals a very dark side to big cats in captivity and animal tourist attractions.

 We just hope that all of this Tiger King hype spurs people into becoming invested in the welfare of big cats and that more of us start seeking out ethical ways to support and visit these majestic creatures.
 Here are seven of the best places around the world to ethically see big cats in the wild…